Creation Museum

 The Creation Museum, located in Petersburg, Kentucky, United States, is a museum that promotes a pseudoscientific form of young Earth creationism (YEC), portraying the origin of the universe and life on Earth based on a literal interpretation of the Genesis creation narrative of the Bible.
 It is operated by the Christian creation apologetics organization Answers in Genesis (AiG).

 The 75000 sqft museum cost USD27 million, raised through private donations, and opened on May 28, 2007.
 In addition to the main collection, the facility has a special effects theater, a planetarium, an Allosaurus skeleton and an insect collection.
 As the headquarters of AiG, the museum has approximately 300 employees, and permanent employees must sign a statement of faith affirming their belief in AiG's principles.

 Reflecting young-Earth creationist beliefs, the museum depicts humans and dinosaurs coexisting, portrays the Earth as approximately 6,000 years old, and disputes the theory of evolution.
 Scientists, educators, and theologians have criticized the museum for misrepresenting science and expressed concerns that it could harm science education, and even some Christians have expressed concern that its rejection of scientific consensus could damage the credibility of Christianity and its adherents.
-Tenets of young-Earth creationism enjoy substantial support among the general population in the United States, however, contributing to the museum's popularity.
+Tenets of young-Earth creationism enjoy moderate support among the general population in the United States, however, contributing to the museum's popularity.

 The museum is controversial and has received much commentary from cultural observers and the museum community.
 Scholars of museum studies, like Gretchen Jennings, have said that creationist exhibitions lack "valid connection with current worldwide thinking on their chosen discipline" and with "human knowledge and experience", and are not in their view museums at all.